St Martin in the Bull Ring: Current church

 The Victorian floor tiles are by Minton and display the quartered arms of the de Bermingham family.
+The bronze font is by Jacqueline Stieger.

 Dimensions

 From east to west the length of the church is 155 ft, including the chancel, the arch of which rises to 60 ft; the width, including nave (25 ft) and north and south aisles, is 67 ft; at the transepts the width is 104 ft.

 Windows

 The south transept has a Burne-Jones window, made by William Morris in 1875.
 This window was taken down for safe keeping the day before a World War II bomb dropped beside the church on 10 April 1941, destroying all remaining windows.
 The west window is a 1954 copy of the Henry Hardman 1875 window destroyed in the Blitz.